hyperledger/bevel/platforms/r3-corda/configuration/roles/create/certificates/ambassador/Readme.md

     *context: This refer to the required kubernetes cluster context
 ##### Output Variables

-    get_secret: This variable stores the output of Ambassador credentials check query.
+    get_ambassador_secret: This variable stores the output of Ambassador credentials check query.

 #### 8. Create the Ambassador credentials
 This task creates the Ambassador TLS credentials.